radondb/radondb-postgresql-operator/README.md

 * Backup

-  * Supports backup to local storage or the object storage that supports the S3 protocol like QingStor.
+  * Support backup to local storage or the object storage that supports the S3 protocol like QingStor.
   * Support full, incremental, and differential backups.
   * Support customizing backup time policies.